These sourdough discard oatmeal cookies have a sweet rich buttery flavor with crispy edges and a soft center.

 Instructions

-- Mix the wet Ingredients: In a large bowl add the browned butter, brown sugar, and sugar.
+- In a large bowl add the browned butter, 1 cup brown sugar, and 1 /4 cup granulated white sugar.
 Whisk until there are no lumps of brown sugar.
-Add the egg yolks and vanilla.
-Whisk together until smooth.
-Fold in the sourdough discard.

-- Fold in mix-ins.
-Gently fold in any desired mix-ins.
+- Gently fold in 1 ½ cups of your favorite mix-ins.
 See the list above for some ideas.

 - Bake for 12 - 15 minutes or until the edges are lightly browned but the center is still soft.
 Allow the cookies to cool for at least 5 minutes before transferring them to a wire rack to cool completely.